Peugeot 106 electric. Part 1: disassembly

 Disassembling the batteries

 On the dashboard we noticed a 3D-printed housing with a touch screen.
+Someone has probably already replaced the batteries.

 It turns out this is part of the EVMS2 (Electric Vehicle Management System), a product by Zero Emission Vehicles Australia, a business that has unfortunately closed down.
 They made, among other things, different versions of these EV magement systems for the purpose of converting cars with a combustion engine to electric.
 The monitor connects to the EVMS2 Core, which connects to BMS12 modules for monitoring cells.
 We went looking for these modules.

-The car has 3 battery compartments (picture from the sales manual).
+The car has 3 battery compartments.

 Our suspicions were confirmed when we opened up the first battery casing.
 We saw 4 CALB LiFePO4 modules.
 For some reason there was also an unused current measuring shunt.
 The cells are at 0.0V, so they are completely unusable.
 We can hopefully reuse the BMS12 modules.
 The EVMS seems to be a perfect fit, it would be great if we don’t need to spend money on a new BMS.